Particular/docs.particular.net/tutorials/message-replay/tutorial.md

 To check that everything is working properly, you can click on the link shown under **URL**, which will return a JSON response if ServiceControl is working properly.
 This is the API that is used to serve information to the [ServicePulse](/servicepulse/) and [ServiceInsight](/serviceinsight/) tools.

 Later in the exercise, we will be using ServicePulse to replay a failed message, so we should also check to make sure it is working.
 ServicePulse is installed as a Windows service named **Particular ServicePulse** and has a web-based UI, which can be accessed at `http://localhost:9090` [when default settings are used](/servicepulse/host-config.md).
 You can check to see if it is running from the Windows Services control panel.
-ServicePulse must to be able to connect to the ServiceControl API, which [can be configured](/servicepulse/host-config.md#changing-the-servicecontrol-url) if a non-default ServiceControl URL is used.
+ServicePulse must be configured for the correct URL for the ServiceControl API (`localhost:33333` by default) which [can be configured](/servicepulse/host-config.md#changing-the-servicecontrol-url) if a non-default ServiceControl URL is used.

 ## Running the solution